isc-projects/stork/doc/user/install.rst

 provides a rich list of receivers, which are the actual notification mechanisms used: email, PagerDuty, Pushover, Slack, Opsgenie, webhook, WeChat, and more.

-ISC makes no specific recommendations between Prometheus or Grafana.
-This is a deployment consideration.
+ISC makes no specific recommendations between Prometheus or Grafana; this is a deployment consideration.

 Grafana Integration